rolancon/confetti/README.md

     key2 = value2

 The combinations of pairs constitutes a set and is called a record.

-### Global and local values

-Pairs that are part of the root set (not nested under a section header) are considered global values, otherwise they are local values.
-It is possible to refer from a local value to a global value.
-This can be useful for a number of reasons.
-One is that you would like to use more commonly known terms for the operators that implement the false and true values:

-    false = -
-    true == --

-    [section-header]
-    local-bool == false

-The double equals sign **==** forces the parser/interpreter to eagerly evaluate the local value.
-If the value is a term, it will do a lookup in the global key-value space (which has been parsed first).
-In this case it will find that _false = -_, and then replace _local-bool_'s value with _-_.
-In other words, after the parse it has interpreted this section as:

-    [section-header]
-    local-bool = -

-with one equals sign as usual.

-Note that you cannot refer to an anonymous (unnamed) term, only to named terms.

-If the local value is empty, or the global term does not exist, then this will result in the null operator:

-    [section-header]
-    local-key ==
-    local-key == tru

-These will all result in:

-    [section-header]
-    local-key = []

-Note that an empty value behind one equals sign results in an empty string (_''_), whereas an empty value behind two equals signs results in the null operator (_[]_).

 ### Document stores

 Document stores have more deeply nested structures.
 To support them use a _section header_ like in a configuration file: a section header consists of a pair of square brackets **[ ]**.
 In between the square brackets you specific the _path_ from one key to the next key, separated by dots **.**.
 Under the section header you specify the pairs that are nested in the key path: